 Imports can be set to run automatically on a schedule.
 At the scheduled time a fresh version of your import file will be downloaded and the import will run to create, delete, and update products based on your import settings.
 Schedules can be created manually using cron jobs, or automatically using WP All Import’s Automatic Scheduling service.

 After the import is complete, go over and take a look at the products that have been imported.

 In just a few minutes we’ve imported hundreds of products, including their product images, attributes and taxonomies into our WooCommerce Shop.
 WP All Import is a powerful tool that allows you to import any XML, CSV, or spreadsheet into WordPress.

 With Nexcess WooCommerce Hosting, Better Is Built In

 Get your store setup, stocked, and open for business with WooCommerce and select a host that will keep your store up and running on the backend.

 Nexcess offers fully managed hosting for WooCommerce designed for fast, high-performing stores.
 Nexcess also:

 See why we have a 4.6 out of 5 star rating on TrustPilot.

-Start your free two-week trial of fully managed WooCommerce from Nexcess today.
+Get started with fully managed WooCommerce hosting from Nexcess today.